apache/trafficserver/doc/developer-guide/cripts/cripts-matcher.en.rst

 ===================================   ====================================================================
 Matcher                               Description
 ===================================   ====================================================================
-``Cript::Matcher::Range``             Matching IP addresses against one or many IP ranges.
+``cripts::Matcher::Range``            Matching IP addresses against one or many IP ranges.
-``Cript::Matcher::PCRE``              Matching strings against one or many regular expressions.
+``cripts::Matcher::PCRE``             Matching strings against one or many regular expressions.
-``Cript::Matcher::List::Method``      Match a request method against a list of methods.
+``cripts::Matcher::List::Method``     Match a request method against a list of methods.
 ===================================   ====================================================================

 Often you will declare these ranges once, and then use them over and over again.
 For this purpose,